navertube/pyscenedetect/README.rst

    - The synthesized speech is either broadcasted through a speaker or stored as an audio file.

 With continual advancements in AI and deep learning, TTS technology is becoming more realistic and adaptable in its applications.
+See more: `Sound of text <https://www.voiceoftext.com/p/sound-of-text-wa.html>`_

 Countries Frequently Using Text-to-Speech
 ---------------------------------------------